apache/causeway-site/content/core/configuration-files.md

 As noted above, by default Isis will look for configuration files in the `WEB-INF` directory.
 If you wish to vary the configuration by environment (eg systest vs production), then this can be altered by specifying the `isis.config.dir` context parameter.

 If the external configuration directory will change from one environment to another, then specify the context parameter according to the documentation of your chosen servlet container.

-For example, if using Tomcat 7.0, the context parameter can be specified by adding the following to the parameter:
+For example, if using Tomcat 7.0, you would typically copy the empty `$TOMCAT_HOME/webapps/conf/context.xml` to a file specific to the webapp, for example `$TOMCAT_HOME/webapps/conf/todo.xml`.
+The context parameter would then be specified by adding the following:

 <pre>
-&lt;Parameter name="isis.config.dir" value="/usr/local/tomcat/conf/"
+&lt;Parameter name="isis.config.dir"
+           value="/usr/local/tomcat/conf/"
            override="true"/&gt;
 </pre>

-For more detail see the [Tomcat documentation](http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Context_Parameters).
+For more detail, see the Tomcat documentation on [defining a context](http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Defining_a_context) and on [context parameters](http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Context_Parameters).

 If the external configuration directory is fixed for all environments, then you can specify within the `web.xml` itself: